ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/permissions_api.md

       <td>If user hasn't permissions to update specified sc-element sc-type, then method will throw <code>utils::ExceptionInvalidState</code>.</td>
     </tr>
     <tr>
-      <td>GetEdgeInfo, GetEdgeSource, GetEdgeTarget</td>
+      <td>GetConnectorIncidentElements, GetArcSourceElement, GetArcTargetElement</td>
       <td>+</td>
       <td>-</td>
       <td>-</td>
       <td>If user hasn't permissions to read specified sc-connector or its incident sc-elements, then method will throw <code>utils::ExceptionInvalidState</code>.</td>
     </tr>
     <tr>
-      <td>ScIterator3, ScIterator5, ForEachIter3, ForEachIter5</td>
+      <td>CreateIterator3, CreateIterator5, ForEach, ForEach</td>
       <td>+</td>
       <td>-</td>
       <td>-</td>
       <td>If user hasn't permissions to read some sc-connectors from or to specified sc-element, then method won't return these sc-connectors to user: method <code>ScIterator::Next</code> will skip these sc-connectors.
 If user has permissions to read sc-connector from or to specified sc-element, but he hasn't permissions to read other incident sc-elements, then method <code>ScIterator::Get</code> will throw <code>utils::ExceptionInvalidState</code> if user tries to get such permitted sc-element by index in found sc-construction.
-Methods <code>ForEachIter3</code> and <code>ForEachIter5</code> will return empty sc-address in such case.</td>
+Methods <code>ForEach</code> will return empty sc-address in such case.</td>
     </tr>
     <tr>
       <td>EraseElement</td>
       <td>-</td>
       <td>-</td>
       <td>+</td>
-      <td>If user hasn't permissions to erase specified sc-element, then method will return <code>SC_FALSE</code>.</td>
+      <td>If user hasn't permissions to erase specified sc-element, then method will return <code>false</code>.</td>
     </tr>
     <tr>
       <td>SetLinkContent</td>